Student finance through the ages

 Louise Banahene MBE, Director of Educational Engagement and Student Success, explains more about current financial strains upon Leeds students.

-Discover how you are helping the University to support those students hardest hit, ensuring they have the opportunity to thrive.
+Discover how alumni and supporters are helping the University to support those students hardest hit, ensuring they have the opportunity to thrive.